 Don't talk about the person in front or over them.
 Having a conversation with another caregiver over or in front of the patient can be frightening for the patient.
-Even though the patient with dementia may not know what it is you are discussing, they may pick up words and feel they are going to be hurt or harmed.
+Even though the demented patient may not know what it is you are discussing, they may pick up words and feel they are going to be hurt or harmed.

 Finally, if your conversation has not been successful, try again later.
-So many factors impact the ability of the patient with dementia to communicate.
-The patient with dementia may need to eat, drink, sleep, or eliminate.
+So many factors impact the ability of the demented patient to communicate.
+The demented patient may need to eat, drink, sleep, or eliminate.
 Dealing with these basic needs first can improve their ability to communicate, and may be what the patient is attempting to tell you.